piccolomo/plotext/docs/source/bar.rst

 Simple Histogram
 ~~~~~~~~~~~~~~~~

-Same minimal recipe as :ref:`simple_bar`, but the bars come from the histogram binning of a continuous data sequence.
-Extract the bin centres and counts via :func:`plotext._methods.bar.hist_data`, then plot them with ``bar()`` — the bin centres become the y-tick labels (readable as the distribution range) and the counts become the bar lengths.
+Same recipe as :ref:`simple bar style <simple_bar>`, with the bars coming from the histogram of a data sequence: the internal ``hist_data`` helper returns the bucket centers and counts, plotted with :meth:`~plotext._plotter.plot.plot_class.bar`, so the centers become the *y* tick labels and the counts the bar lengths.

 .. code-block:: python